cardano-scaling/hydra/docs/monthly/2023-02-monthly.md

   technical specification.
 We expect a release in early March.

 - Version **0.10.0** will be the first mainnet compatible release.
-For this, we created and groomed the main feature item [Mainnnet compatibility
+For this, we created and groomed the main feature item [Mainnet compatibility
   #713](https://github.com/input-output-hk/hydra/issues/713):
   - Not only making it technically compatible but also adding guard rails to limit risk (“not shoot yourself in the foot .. with a real gun now”) and